mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Break up large changelists

-A changelist's complexity grows exponentially with its size.
-The exact limit depends on the language and the complexity of the change, but I generally avoid sending out changelists that contain more than 500 lines of production code.
+Often, developers find that to add feature A, they need modify a parameter to functions B and C. If it's a small set of changes, that's fine, but it can also make a change enormous.
+The complexity of a changelist grows exponentially with its size.
+There's no exact limit, but when my changelists exceed 500 lines of production code, I look for opportunities to break it up before requesting a review.

-Too often, developers find that to add feature A, they need modify a parameter to functions B and C. If it's a small set of changes, that's fine, but it can also make a change enormous.
  Instead of changing everything at once, can you change the dependencies first and add the new feature in a subsequent changelist?

-It's probably tedious to break up the code and find a subset that makes a working, intelligible change, but you'll get better feedback and put less strain on your reviewer.
+It's tedious to break up your code and find a subset that makes a working, intelligible change, but you'll get better feedback and put less strain on your reviewer.

 ## Respond graciously to critiques

 The fastest way to ruin a code review is to take feedback personally.
-This is difficult for many developers, as people who take pride in their work often see it as an extension of themselves.
-Sometimes your reviewer tactlessly [frames their feedback as a personal critique](/human-code-reviews-1/#never-say-you).
+This is challenging, as many developers take pride in their work and see it as an extension of themselves.
+If your reviewer tactlessly [frames their feedback to be about you](/human-code-reviews-1/#never-say-you) rather than your work, it's even harder.

-As the author, [you ultimately control how you react to feedback](/book-reports/7-habits-of-highly-effective-people/#habit-1-be-proactive).
-Treat your reviewer's feedback as an objective discussion about the code, not your personal worth as a human.
-Getting defensive about feedback will only make things worse.
+As the author, [you ultimately control your reaction to feedback](/book-reports/7-habits-of-highly-effective-people/#habit-1-be-proactive).
+Treat your reviewer's notes as an objective discussion about the code, not your personal worth as a human.
+Responding defensively will only make things worse.

 I find it helpful to interpret all notes as helpful lessons.
 When a reviewer catches an embarrassing bug in my code, my instinct is to make excuses for myself.
 Instead, I praise my reviewer for their scrupulousness.